webmastersmith/WGU_Cloud_Computing/D337_Internet_of_Things_and_Infrastructure/Internet_of_Things.md

   - a network of hundreds of thousands of interconnected computers, servers, routers, switches, and fiber-optic cables that allow critical infrastructures to work
 - **digital**
   - technologies that generate, store, and process data as fixed numbers; binary digits or bits in the form of zeroes and ones
+- **DLT**
+  - Distributed Ledger Technology: technology underpinning blockchain.
+Distributed(every node saves a copy of ledger), lack of central authority.
+Consensus happens with >50%, is trusted decision.
 - **edge processing**
   - a process of data aggregation, manipulation, bandwidth reduction, and other logic directly on an IoT sensor or device
 - **End Users**